 When is consent required to conduct utility works?

-If you are a road authority, a utility company or a public transport operator (or their contractors) and are conducting works within the public road reserve you will require a consent from the coordinating Road Authority (unless an exemption applies).
+If you are a road authority, a utility company or a public transport operator (or their contractors) you must obtain a consent and notify the City of Yarra unless you are exempt under the Road Management (Works & Infrastructure) Regulations 2015.

 How do I apply?